input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 ### Findings

-**May be relevant**
+**Relevant**

 - **2.2.1.1.
-Additional tokens of the order token currency symbol can be minted:** Validation checks only the specific token name ("DjedOrderTicket") without restricting other token names under the same currency symbol, allowing arbitrary minting of tokens with different names.<br><ins>Detectable pattern</ins>: token validation filtering by specific token name, but detecting the missing check for other token names requires identifying absence of negative validation (proving no other tokens exist)
+Additional tokens of the order token currency symbol can be minted:** Validation checks only the specific token name ("DjedOrderTicket") without restricting other token names under the same currency symbol, allowing arbitrary minting of tokens with different names.<br><ins>Detectable pattern</ins>: incomplete validation of token tuple components (cs, tn, n) [INCOMPLETE-TOKEN-VALIDATION]

 **Not relevant**